The Soldier's Details

 - Singapore‐Darwin‐Melbourne, 1st Netherlands Military Hospital Ship Oranje, Melbourne‐Perth bv troop train.

 Ted was an active member of 2/4th Machine Gun Ex-Members Assoc. and for many years was Borehole Editor.
+We wish to acknowledge the contribution by his daughter and her husband for their contribution over the years.
+Folding and posting the Borehole out.

 Ted Wallin enlisted with AIF 10 December 1941.
 He was assigned to 2/4th reinforcements ‘E’ Coy boarding ‘Aquitania’ 15th January 1942, sailing to Singapore.
 He would have had just a few weeks training.